ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

       AnnotateStreamline.annotateMarkerColorStr(AnnotateStreamline.ANNOTATE_BLUE, "Model Load")
 ```

-In the example app you could add this in the `onCreate()` function of `MainActivity.kt` after the `Module.load()` call to load the `model.pth`.
+In the example app, you can add this in the `onCreate()` function of `MainActivity.kt` after the `Module.load()` call to load the `model.pth`.

-This 'colored marker with a string' annotation will add the string and time to Streamline's log view, and look like the image shown below in Streamline's timeline (in the example app ArmNN isn't used, so there are no white ArmNN markers):
+This 'colored marker with a string' annotation will add the string and time to Streamline's log view, and it appears like the image shown below in Streamline's timeline (in the example app, ArmNN is not used, so there are no white ArmNN markers):

 ![Streamline image alt-text#center](streamline_marker.png "Figure 2.
 Streamline timeline markers")

 ## Custom Activity Maps (CAMs)

-In addition to adding strings to the log and colored markers to the timeline, a particularly useful set of annotations is the Custom Activity Maps.
-These are the named colored bands you can see at the bottom of the Streamline timeline view shown in *Figure 1*.
-They can be used to show when specific parts of your application are running, such as the pre-processing or inference, and layered for functions within functions etc.
+In addition to adding strings to the log and colored markers to the timeline, a particularly useful set of annotations is the Custom Activity Maps (CAMs).
+These are the named colored bands you can see at the bottom of the Streamline timeline view, as shown in *Figure 1*.
+They can be used to show when specific parts of your application are running, such as the pre-processing or inference, and layered for functions within functions.

-To add these you will need to import the functions that start `gator_cam_` from `streamline_annotate.h` through your wrapper files in the same way as the functions above.
-Then you can use CAMs, but first you will need to set up the tracks the annotations will appear on and an id system for each annotation.
-The `baseId` code below is to ensure that if you add annotations in multiple places in your code, the ids are unique.
+To add these, you need to import the functions that start `gator_cam_` from `streamline_annotate.h` through your wrapper files in the same way as the functions above.
+Then you can use CAMs, but first you need to set up the tracks the annotations will appear on, and an ID system for each annotation.
+The `baseId` code below is used to ensure that if you add annotations in multiple places in your code, the IDs are unique.

 Here is an example setup in a class's companion object: